-The Russell Basin grade has remained ‘good’ and the score increased to 75 in 2017-18 from 70 in the previous year.
+The Russell Basin grade has remained ‘good’ with a score of 70 that was unchanged from the previous year.

 The diagram below shows the detailed results for each indicator by year.
 Click on the timeslider to see data from previous years.

-Pesticides for the Russell Basin were graded “moderate” and scored 54, equating to 93.4 percent of species protected for the risk assessment metric.
+Pesticides for the Russell Basin were improved from “moderate” in 2017-18 to ‘good’ and scored 75, equating to over 97 percent of species protected for the risk assessment metric.

 Habitat and hydrology

 The annual scores for habitat and hydrology index for 2015-16 and 2016-17 represented changes due to the addition of the invasive weeds and flow indicators, respectively, and not changes in the indicator scores themselves.
-The index score for 2017-18 includes the second year of reporting for the flow indicator and the updated wetland extent indicator.
-The Russell Basin habitat and hydrology index scored 69 for 2017-18 and the grade remained ‘good’.
+The index score for 2018-19 includes the third year of reporting for the flow indicator.
+The Russell Basin habitat and hydrology index scored 63 for 2018-19 and the grade remained ‘good’.

 The fish barrier indicator method is still being developed and will be available in future report cards.